FacuConci21/console-menu/README.md

     return 0;
 }
 ```
-On `src` directory, you can find some examples for implementation.
+On `examples` directory, you can find some examples for usage.
 Take a look there.

 ## Actions
 Use the keyboard arrows to move the menu's cursor.